-AI systems are in their infancy, but the technology promises to change almost every aspect of our lives over the next few decades.
-Applications for planning, data analysis, image and audio recognition, and problem-solving introduce new uses of AI every day in tasks that were previously performed by humans.
+AI systems are in their infancy, but technology promises to change almost every aspect of our lives over the next few decades.
+Applications for planning, data analysis, image, and audio recognition, and problem-solving introduce new uses of AI every day in tasks that were previously performed by humans.

 The terms machine learning and deep learning often get thrown around in the same conversation as artificial intelligence, but the terms aren’t synonymous.
 Machine learning refers to one aspect of AI – the idea that a machine can be trained to learn.
 Deep learning is one of many methods to achieve machine learning using the same mechanisms as a human brain.

 A computer with artificial intelligence that employs machine learning technology will become faster, smarter, and more efficient over time, thanks to algorithms that help with pattern recognition.
 The use of machine learning is still relatively limited, but the excitement of the technology has many industries buzzing.

 Examples of Artificial Intelligence and Machine Learning